JonathanRakoto/ui_flutter/README.md

-# ui_flutter
+# UI Flutter Library (WIP)

-A new Flutter project.
+A Flutter project which regroups several Flutter UI design

 ## Getting Started

-This project is a starting point for a Flutter application.
+To install the project:

+    flutter pub get

+Then :

+    flutter run

+Enjoy ! 😃

+#

+## Resources

 A few resources to get you started if this is your first Flutter project: